-Learn how to make beautiful pressed flower mason jar candles that double as an insect repellent with essential oils of lemon eucalyptus and lavender.
+Learn how to make beautiful mason jar candles with pressed flowers with essential oils of lemon eucalyptus and lavender.

 This is the year of the cicadas where I live, and I don’t know if it’s just me, but it sure seems a little extra buggy outside.
 I decided to make some pressed flower mason jar candles to deter these pesky insects.
 Especially after reading an article from the CDC ranking lemon eucalyptus essential oil right up there with DEET, as an effective repellent.